 Two of the train- and stagecoach-pulling ponies from "Over a Barrel" and "The Last Roundup" are pulling the hayride wagon (although they don't seem to have learned their lesson about what happens when one has dealings with Applejack).

 Characterization Marches On: Remember when Granny Smith didn't speak in coherent sentences and could hardly move?
-Not so much in this episode, where she's sharp as a knife mentally and does a lot of physical labor without any visible complications.
+Here she's sharp as a knife mentally and does a lot of physical labor without any visible complications.
 Maybe she finally got that hip replaced.

 Dramatically Missing The Point: Applejack fails to grasp that the reunion is more about spending quality time with family instead of stupendous activities.
 For example, she takes Granny Smith's quip on never finishing the family quilt too literally by getting a bunch of sewing machines to speed up the quilting process.
 The point of the quilt is that it's never supposed to be finished; it's meant to keep growing as family members add to it over the years.

 Easily Forgiven: Nopony's mad at Applejack for driving them to exhaustion, all but ruining the reunion, and then putting them to work fixing her mistake.
 She meant well and the Apples love barn-raising, so it all works out.

 Embarrassing Old Photo:Granny Smith isn't fond of the photo taken during her first failed attempt at adding a patch to the Apple family quilt.

 Granny Smith: Well, nopony told me you actually had to knot the end of the thread!